junxit/us-congress-bills-113/metadata.md

 - 2013-05-14 — Introduced in House
 - 2013-05-14 — Introduced in House
 - 2013-05-14 — Referred to the House Committee on Transportation and Infrastructure.
+- 2013-05-15 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2013-07-18 — Committee Consideration and Mark-up Session Held.
+- 2013-07-18 — Ordered to be Reported by Voice Vote.
+- 2013-07-18 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2013-07-24 — Placed on the Union Calendar, Calendar No. 127.
+- 2013-07-24 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-175.
+- 2013-07-24 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-175.